glazkovalex/Rebus.Kafka/README.md

 	At the request of the transport users, I enabled the previous transport behavior by default. **Now the [Rebus.Kafka transport](https://github.com/glazkovalex/Rebus.Kafka) automatically creates topics by default as before**.
 	However, I do not recommend using allow.auto.create.topics=true for production!
 To disable allow.auto.create.topics, pass your ConsumerConfig or ConsumerAndBehaviorConfig configuration to the transport with the AllowAutoCreateTopics = false parameter disabled.

+#### V 2.0.0 (18.08.2023)
+1. Improving data transfer efficiency;
+2. The format of transport messages has changed.
+In them now the key is not Null, but string.
+The messages are incompatible with previous versions of the transport!
+3. Message headers are now supported;
+4. Refactoring for the current version of Apache Kafka "confluentinc/cp-kafka:7.0.1";
+5. Transport forcibly creates missing messages if Consumer.Config.AllowAutoCreateTopics == true;

 ### ToDo:
+- In the future, the value from the message header "kafka-key" or, maybe, from the message property marked with the KafkaKey attribute will be inserted into the Apache Kafka message key.
+This will be useful for partitioning.
 - Add SimpleRetryStrategy support.
 - Add transaction support.